systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 ![contribute-button.png](/tutorial-img/08-asset-authoring/contribute-button.png)

-If we are happy, we can whack the button:
+If we are happy, we can click the button:

 ![contribution-sent.png](/tutorial-img/08-asset-authoring/contribution-sent.png)

 We love our community and are always happy to accept contributions for our Assets!!
-We are excited to see what Assets that you get to make and even more excited to test all the Assets that you want to share with the community.
+We are excited to see what Assets
+you get to make and are even more excited to test all the Assets that you want to share with the community.
+Visit us on Discord if you need help or want to talk more.